thenocturnaldevgypsy-io/thenocturnaldevgypsy-io/README.md

 ↦ :octocat: : Full-time Technical Project Manager, Freelance Technical Writer and Old-school Full-Stack Developer.
 I was also an Academic Head of School of Computer Studies & Assistant Professor, but `on-hiatus`.

 ↦ 🧪 : Exploring AI Text to Image Prompts, Learning more about Crypto and NFTs, Catching up with Frontend and Backend technologies ATM (and some [Code Challenges](https://github.com/thenocturnaldevgypsy-io/code_challenges) too).
+And currently loving GitHub Projects to keep me organized.

 <!-- ↦ 💬 : Ask me anything you want, in [my AMA repo](https://github.com/thenocturnaldevgypsy-io/ama-ask-me-anything). -->